 Utilize a high, square, relieved guide when planing the edge of stock to ensure the edge will be reasonably square.
 A relief in the vertical wall of the guide reduces friction.
-See the guide section for a picture of the edge guides.

 CHATTER

 Definition: Chatter marks are irregularities in the finish quality of the surface of the wood.
 They can be evenly spaced or randomly distributed.
 Simply put, they may be described as "hills and valleys" in the wood surface.